 The rise of the plume as a function of distance down wind depends on such factors as the relative density of the plume, the wind speed and the atmospheric stability.
-The stability in particular has a very important effect on the final height reached by the plume, and the in particular has a very important of the ground level.
-In stable conditions the plume rises until concentrations experienced at the ground level. it encounters warm air.
+The stability in particular has a very important effect on the final height reached by the plume, and the concentrations experienced at the ground level.
+In stable conditions the plume rises until it encounters warm air.
 It then no longer experiences a buoyancy force so no longer rises.
 The models used here are applicable to neutral and stable conditions and this model is called Brigg's Model.